Ugrammer/UniversalMer-v2.0/README.md

 # BASIC OF UNIVERSAL MER CODING
-  If you want to study the basic of Universal mer please visit at
+  If you want to study the basic of Universal mer please visit at coming soon

-  coming soon
+# LICENSE
+  !
+YOU may install and use an unlimited number of copies for personal and education use.
+  !
+YOU may not sell, decompile, disassemble, reverse engineer or modify this program.

 # AUTHOR